 After much work designing and testing a new revision of the Tracksoar has been released.
-Version 1.2’s biggest change is moving from two separate sensors to measure temperature, pressure, and humidity to a single single sensor.
-In addition some minor changes...read more
+Version 1.2's biggest change is moving from two separate sensors to measure temperature, pressure, and humidity to a single single sensor.
+In addition some minor changes have been...read more

 While we continue to grind away on putting together a complete set of instructions and instructional video here are the basics: Whats in the package: 1.
 Tracksoar Main Board (shown here without the Radiometrix Tranmsitter module).
 Note the version number just...read more

 Production Tracksoars Assembled and Tested After over a year of development and testing the Tracksoar v1 is finally shipping.
 We have fulfilled our first 20 orders and so far have received positive feedback from everyone.
-We couldn’t be happier with the quality...read more
+We couldn't be happier with the quality of the...read more